thegymnasium/seemingly-seamless/slides-seamless-experience.md

 ## YAML

-YAML is the maintainer's source of truth.
+YAML is the maintainer’s source of truth.

 <pre class="code-wrapper" data-id="code-animation">
   <code class="language-yml" data-line-numbers data-trim>
 %YAML 1.2
 ---
-YAML: YAML Ain't Markup Language™
+YAML: YAML Ain’t Markup Language™

 What It Is:
   YAML is a human-friendly data serialization